-- When converted to "CO2 equivalents" the total emissions by the U.S. broiler industry is 5.77 tonnes per 1,000 broilers marketed, which is about 0.6% of the GHG attributed to agricultural and less than 0.1% of the total global greenhouse gases. - In 2014, U.S. poultry farmers used 454 grams (1 pound) of feed to produce one pound of chicken down from 2 kilograms (4.7 pounds) in 1925.
-This correlates to a reduction of over 7.3 million hectares (18 million acres) of land used to produce corn and soybeans. - A recent 50-year study examined U.S. egg production from 1960-2010 to evaluate environmental performance measures and concluded that: Compared to 1960, today it takes - The egg production process releases significantly less polluting emissions, including 71% lower greenhouse gas emissions. - Hens now use 32% less water per dozen eggs produced. - Today's hens use a little over half the amount of feed to produce a dozen eggs. - At the same time, today's hens produce 27% more eggs per day and are living longer. - to produce a dozen eggs
+- When converted to "CO2 equivalents" the total emissions by the U.S. broiler industry is 5.77 tonnes per 1,000 broilers marketed, which is about 0.6% of the GHG attributed to agriculture and less than 0.1% of the total global greenhouse gases. - A 50-year study examined U.S. egg production from 1960-2010 to evaluate environmental performance measures and concluded that: - The egg production process releases significantly less polluting emissions, including 71% lower greenhouse gas emissions. - Hens now use 32% less water per dozen eggs produced. - Today's hens use a little over half the amount of feed to produce a dozen eggs. - At the same time, today's hens produce 27% more eggs per day and are living longer. - U.S. egg farmers across the country have made advancements in hen housing, including improved building ventilation, temperature control, better lighting and a more secure housing environment, helping to ensure that hens are protected from diseasecarrying wildlife. - Manure management has played a role in minimizing the egg industry's environmental footprint.
+The vast majority of manure from laying hens is recycled into crop production, providing nutrients for plants, contributing to healthy soils, saving energy and reducing commercial fertilizer use.